 Figure 8-2 shows a reset circuit recommended for applications where reset is driven by another device (for example, the CPU or an FPGA).
-The reset out RST\OUT\n from CPU/FPGA provides the warm reset after power up reset.
-D2 is required if using different $V{DDIO}$ voltage between switch and CPU/FPGA.
-Diode D2 should be selected to provide maximum 0.3V VF (Forward Voltage), for example, VISHAY BAT54, MSS1P2L.
+The reset out RST_OUT_n from CPU/FPGA provides the warm reset after power-up reset.
+D2 is required if using a different V{DDIO} voltage between the switch and the CPU/FPGA.
+Diode D2 should be selected to provide a maximum 0.3V V_F (forward voltage), such as, VISHAY BAT54, MSS1P2L.
 Alternatively, a level shifter device can also be used.
-D2 is not required if switch and CPU/FPGA use same $V{DDIO}$ voltage.
+D2 is not required if the switch and CPU/FPGA both use the same V{DDIO} voltage.